Skip to navigation Skip to content

 Flexible PPL days

-The primary claimant can remove permission:
+The primary claimant could remove permission:

 • at any time during the pre-birth phase (pre-birth claims only), or